xeolabs/xeolabs.github.com/_posts/2013-10-28-scenejs-node-types.md

 </div>
 </section><!-- /#table-of-contents -->

-You can define new scene node types for [SceneJS](http://scenejs.org) via plugins.
-This extension mechanism lets you create your own higher-level scene components that just slot straight into your scene graphs as nodes which you can create and update as usual via the JSON API.
+You can define new node types for SceneJS via plugins.
+This extension mechanism lets you create your own higher-level scene components that just slot straight into your scene graphs as nodes which you can create and update as usual via the API, in the same way as for the core node types.
+<br><br>

-In this article we'll see how to define a new node type and how to use it within a scene graph.
+In this article I'll show you how to define a new node type and how to use it within a scene graph.
 The examples page also has [several examples](http://scenejs.org/examples.html?tags=plugins) that show how to define and use node types.

-# Creating a new node type
+## Creating a new node type

-A class definition for a node type is provided to SceneJS as plugin script, which it will dynamically load on-demand the first time you try to instantiate it within your scene graph.
+You provide a class definition for a new node type as a plugin, which SceneJS will automatically load on-demand the first time you try to instantiate it within your scene graph.
+<br><br>

-As shown in the trivial example below, custom nodes often work as facades that can create additional nodes within their subgraphs, while providing accessor methods which usually get or set state on those nodes:
+Our trivial example plugin shows how these custom node types are often a kind of actor/facade that creates additional scene nodes within its subgraph, while providing nice abstract accessor methods which update the state of those nodes in some way:

 {% highlight javascript %}
 SceneJS.Types.addType("demos/color", {